lyx-jay/easy-markdown/README.md

 3. **batch add backticks**: Selects any `text` and automatically matches the same content throughout the file, adding backticks (excluding headings, code blocks, and comments).
 4. **support todo checkbox**
 5. **support dictionary**: Words added to the dictionary will automatically have backticks added when the "format" command is called.
+6. **translation**: Use large model translation capabilities to translate the article into English.

 ## Usage